-106. This is an area of vital interest.
-Top priority is given to the preservation of the European glacis formed by the Warsaw Pact countries, which is essential from every point of view (military, ideological, political and economic).
+106. This will remain an area of vital interest.
+High priority is given by the Soviet Union to the preservation of the European glacis formed by the Warsaw Pact countries, which it considers essential from every point of view (military, ideological, political and economic).
 Moscow's main concern is to preserve the cohesion of its camp and to avoid any destabilisation in Eastern Europe.
+To this end, it has formed a network of constraints, both bilateral and multilateral, as well as military, political and economic.
+These are discussed in paragraphs 71-98 above.